 If it’s dirty, clean it.
 You can even go as far as cleaning the SIM slot with a compressed air duster.
 If the SIM looks old or damaged, it’s best to replace it.
 Some cellular providers may charge for SIMs while others will give them to customers for free.

 Assuming this is the cause of your poor cell reception, you should instantly see an increase in service.

 eSIMs can’t be removed.
 They are electronic SIMs built into your device.
 The next best thing is to restart your device, reset your network settings, or contact your carrier.

 13. Reset Network Settings

 Sometimes the only way to fix unreliable mobile signal is by reverting your device’s network settings to their original state.
 It’s almost like a factory data reset but for your network-related connections.
-Not only will it refresh your cellular connection, but also saved WiFi networks, paired Bluetooth devices, and VPNs.
+Not only will it reset your cellular connection, but also saved WiFi, Bluetooth, and VPN connections.
 Thus, we only recommend resetting your network settings as a last resort.

-If you’re having a hard time connecting to the network, even though others have decent service, this may be your only option at boosting your signal.
+If you’re having a hard time connecting to the network, even though others have decent service, this may be your only option for boosting your signal.

 14. Contact Your Carrier

 Random service interruptions could be the result of a downed tower or maintenance.
 Rather than wondering what happened to your service, your carrier can inform you of any signal issues in your area.
 In some cases, they can even provide an estimated restoration date.